MarvinQuevedo/DataLayer-Driver/README.md

 } = await peer.syncStoreFromLauncherId(launcherId, MIN_HEIGHT, MIN_HEIGHT_HEADER_HASH, false);
 ```

-If you already have a `DataStoreInfo` object, you can use it to 'bootstrap' the syncing process and minimize the time it takes to fetch the latest info:
+If you already have a `DataStore` object, you can use it to 'bootstrap' the syncing process and minimize the time it takes to fetch the latest info:

 ```js